RILAB/bis101/lecture15.md

 Insertions in genes, regulatory seq.

 * Different TEs have different preferences for where they insert.
-* insertion obv. has big impact often selected against.
+* insertion obv. has big impact, often selected against.
 * Where would **safe** place to insert be <strong style="font-size: 150%; color: red;">?</strong>

-Retrotransposition
+### Retrotransposition

 - new position & enhancer effects
 - loss of introns, creation of **pseudogenes**
 - insertion of new exons **exon shuffling**
+- Exon shuffling by reverse transcriptase

 ###Impacts 2

-New regulatory sequences (hopscotch tb1)

-Rearrangement due to excision (recombination etc.) moves regulatory element
+-New regulatory sequences (hopscotch tb1) -Rearrangement due to excision (recombination etc.) moves regulatory element

-Exapted transposase (VDJ example)

-Exon shuffling by reverse transcriptase

-###Impacts 3
+###Impacts

 Recombination between TEs leads to genomic rearrangements
 - gene loss
 - translocations
 Recombination within TEs mechanism for TE removal -- solo LTR

 ###Impacts 4

 epigenetic silencing -> DICER & RISC

-spread of methylation.
+readthrough transcription of TEs -> silence other genes spread of methylation.

+### Exaptation

+Exapted transposase  **VDJ example**

 ##Examples